metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 ---
 layout: default
+title: Data lifecylce management concept
 lang: en
 issue: https://github.com/metasfresh/metasfresh-documentation/issues/35
 tags: concept
 ---

-= Data lifecylce management concept =

-Currenty this is not really a concept, but rather a set of notes.
+Currenty this concept is still a work in progress.

-The objective is to have a frramework that allows us to migrate data in a reversable way from production tables into an "archive".
+The objective is to have a framework that allows us to migrate data in a reversable way from production tables into an "archive".

 We need this to achieve two things:
 * improve performance when woking on the production tables